Update of the press release on 30 April 2019.

 Processing technical textiles in the micro-factory

 Industry 4.0 live: the focus of the third production line of the ‘Digital Textile Micro-Factory’ 2019 is on the automated processing of technical textiles, personalised for the individual customer, taking us right through to the finished product.
 Trade visitors will see here on-demand inkjet printing and networked machines with integrated sensors, which are linked through a bus system – a future-oriented topic for integrated manufacturing.
 A robot arm with a special claw for use with textiles sorts the cut items as they emerge from the cutter in a free-moving open shuttle.
 The items to be sewn are conveyed automatically to the sewing stations.
 Tracing and tracking procedures show the progress of each order through the individual stages of the manufacturing process using an auto ID.
 In addition, the display will also show how creative ideas from the Cloud can be incorporated in the manufacture of technical products.
 Technology meets creativity.
-Partners of the production line: Mitwill (design), ErgoSoft (RIP), Caddon (colour management), HP (large-format inkjet printing), Zünd (cutting), Dürkopp Adler (networking, integration of an open shuttle, sewing), Veit (finishing), Next Robotics (material handling).
+Partners of the production line: Mitwill (design), ErgoSoft (RIP), Caddon (colour management), HP (large-format inkjet printing), Zünd (cutting), Dürkopp Adler (networking, integration of an open shuttle, sewing), Veit (finishing), Next Robotics (material handling), Endutex (material).

 Smart Textiles Micro-Factory: industrial-type production of smart textiles